 IT Teams and C-Suite executives have differing views when it comes to the perception of how visible their data is, and how to keep businesses secure.
-Exonar recently ran research in the UK to understand how much visibility businesses have of the unstructured or ‘dark’ data in their organisations, which revealed this surprising disparity.
+Exonar ran research in the UK to understand how much visibility businesses have of the unstructured or ‘dark’ data in their organisations, which revealed this surprising disparity.

 The survey of 500 IT professionals found that eight out of ten (84%) C-Suite executives believe their organisation is continually able to identify the dark data it holds.
 However, less than half (49%) of data managers agree that their organisation is able to locate this information.
 This suggests that C-Suite executives may overestimate their ability to identify dark data, or that their teams do not yet feel equipped with the tools to do so.

 Dark data is defined by Gartner as information that organisations collect, process and store during regular business activities, but generally fail to use for other purposes.
-Dark data is primarily unstructured data – including documents and information which has been shared and stored in email inboxes, Word documents, Excel spreadsheets and cloud storage drives, and can pose a security risk if it contains sensitive information.
+Dark data is primarily unstructured data – including documents and information which has been shared and stored in email inboxes, Word documents, Excel spreadsheets and cloud storage drives, and can pose an information security risk if it contains sensitive information.

 However, there is evidence of a further disconnect as only a third (39%) of businesses are taking active steps to gain visibility of their data.
 Similarly, there is disagreement on how much data security in general is being prioritised within businesses – with a third (32%) of business owners believing their organisation is as focused on securing their data as on cyber-security, compared to just 8% of IT managers.